 5. Mention something specific you discussed in the interview

 Thank-you emails are written for many reasons.
 Most of all, though, they are written to stand out from other applicants.
 So, how can you make sure your email does just that?

 Well, one way is by personalizing your thank-you email.
 This can, and ideally should, extend beyond the greeting.
-To make your email as individualized as possible, we encourage you to mention something specific that was discussed in the interview.
+To make your email as individualized as possible, mention something specific that was discussed in the interview.
 This may be something that was particularly interesting to you about the position or the company itself, but be sure to explain why it stood out to you.
-And, if possible, elaborate on how your skills and experiences can help the employer reach company goals (especially if they’re relevant to what you just mentioned!).
+If possible, elaborate on how your skills and experiences can help the employer reach company goals (especially if they’re relevant to what you just mentioned!).

 6. Let them know that they can contact you for further information

 Close off your thank-you letter by prompting your interviewer(s) to take the next step and let them know that they can contact you for further information (or a reference, another interview, etc.).
 Something along these lines will do the trick:

 “Please feel free to contact me should you need any additional information that could assist with the decision-making process.”